Leonidariogamer/WindowsServerFreeVPS/README.md

 # FREE RDP WINDOWS SERVER!

 Create Free VPS 7GB RAM, 40 minute and 2 CPU Core with Github

-# WARNING!!
-+ Use For Educational Purposes Only
-+ No Exploitation Or Abuse Causing Loss of Account
-+ Don't Run Virus

 Follow these instructions